gottyduke/DKUtil/docs/Config.md

 Boolean myBoolData{ "MyBoolKey" }; // bool
 String myStringData{ "MyStringKey" }; // std::basic_string<char>
 ```
-> Section field is optional and will not stop DKUtil from accessing data, unnamed sections will be put under `Global`.
+> Section field is optional and unnamed sections will be put under `Global`.
+Section is ignored for JSON.

 ## Proxy
 The configuration system in DKUtil works as "proxy per file", each `Proxy` represents one specific configuration file and the subsequent `Load`, `Write`, and `Generate` calls.